Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Storage for file attachments, images, etc.* → can be local or cloud-based (S3, MinIO, etc.).
 - *WebSocket channels* → for real-time message transmission.
 - *Configurable for scalability* → cluster support, high availability, deployment on Kubernetes, isolated networks.

-The service is offered with the following unit metric: *1000 users*.

 The service offers the following advantages: